lrusso/TinyMCESpreadsheetPlugin/README.md

 # TinyMCETableCalculatorPlugin
-Table Calculator Spreadsheet-like plugin for TinyMCE
+Table Calculator, Spreadsheet like, plugin for TinyMCE